This classic Italian pasta soup with bean and tomatoes is perfect to enjoy for lunch or add a crusty bread and a salad for a hearty dinner soup.

 - Pancetta - or bacon.
 Or omit for vegetarian

-- Can diced tomatoes - or whole canned tomatoes
+- Canned diced tomatoes - or whole canned tomatoes

-- Can Cannelini beans - aka white kidney beans, or other type of bean
+- Canned Cannelini beans - aka white kidney beans, or other type of bean you enjoy or have on hand

-- Chicken broth - or vegetable broth, for vegetarian options
+- Chicken broth - or vegetable broth, for a vegetarian option

-- Small pasta< - such as Ditaini, small shells, macaroni etc./li>
+- Small pasta - such as Ditaini, small shells, macaroni etc.

 Step by Step Photos